pagkly/Zed/Investopedia3/Luhn Algorithm Definition.md

 Luhn Algorithm Definition
 ## What Is the Luhn Algorithm?

 The Luhn Algorithm—also known as the “Modulus 10 Algorithm”—is a formula that is used to determine whether the identification number provided by a user is accurate.
-The formula is widely used in validating [credit card](https://www.investopedia.com/terms/c/creditcard.asp) numbers, as well as other number sequences such as government [Social Security Numbers (SSNs)](https://www.investopedia.com/terms/s/ssn.asp).
+The formula is widely used in validating [[credit card]](https://www.investopedia.com/terms/c/creditcard.asp) numbers, as well as other number sequences such as government [[Social Security Numbers (SSNs)]](https://www.investopedia.com/terms/s/ssn.asp).

 Today, the Luhn Algorithm is an essential component in the electronics payments system and is used by all major credit cards.